Deformation Theory and Partition Lie Algebras: Introduction

 A guiding goal in the subject is to give an ``algebraic'' classification of formal moduli problems.
 Theorem~\ref{LP} realises this aim when $k$ is a field of characteristic zero by constructing an equivalence

 between $\moduli_{k,\Delta} $ and the $\infty$-category of differential graded Lie algebras over $k$.
 Intuitively, this correspondence arises as follows.
-Given a formal moduli problem $X\in \mdl_{k,\Delta}$, one first constructs its tangent complex $T_X$.
-This chain complex is a derived version of the tangent space, and is determined by the values of $F$ on trivial square-zero extensions.
-The correspondence then equips the shift $T_X[-1]$ with the structure of a differential graded Lie algebra over $k$, and moreover provides a method to functorially recover $X$ from $T_X[-1]$.
-Hence, it can be interpreted as a variant of formal Lie theory (cf. \cite[Chapter 7]{GRII}).
+Given a formal moduli problem $X\in \mdl_{k,\Delta}$, one first constructs its \textit{tangent complex} \INN{200@$T_X$} $T_X$.
+This chain complex over $k$ is a derived version of the tangent space, and is determined by the values of $X$ on trivial square-zero extensions.
+The underlying spectrum of $T_X$ is given by the sequence of spaces $(T_X)_n= X(k\oplus k[n])$ with the equivalences $\Omega (T_X)_{n+1} \simeq (T_X)_n$ provided by \Cref{FMP}(2).}

+The Lurie--Pridham correspondence then equips the shift $T_X[-1]$ with the structure of a differential graded Lie algebra over $k$, and moreover provides a method to functorially recover $X$ from $T_X[-1]$.
+Hence, it can be interpreted as a variant of formal Lie theory (cf.\ \cite[Chapter 7]{GRII}).

-The Lurie-Pridham correspondence has been extended in several directions, for example by Gaitsgory-Rozenblyum \cite{GRII}, Hennion \cite{Hennion}, and Nuiten \cite{Nuiten}.
+The correspondence has been extended in several directions, for example by Gaitsgory--Rozenblyum \cite{GRII}, Hennion \cite{Hennion}, and Nuiten \cite{Nuiten}.
 These generalisations treat the case of formal moduli problems relative to a base (rather than a point) in characteristic zero.
 To generalise Theorem~\ref{LP} to general base fields, we will introduce the new algebraic and homotopy-theoretic structure of a \emph{partition Lie algebra}.
-In characteristic zero, partition Lie algebras are equivalent to differential graded Lie algebras; in finite characteristic, this is \mbox{no longer true.} Partition Lie algebras are closely related to the genuine equivariant topology of the following spaces: \begin{definition}[Partition complexes] Given an integer $n\geq 1$, the \textit{$n^{th}$ partition complex} $|\Pi_n|$ is the genuine $\Sigma_n$-space given by the geometric realisation of the following simplicial $\Sigma_n$-set:
+In characteristic zero, partition Lie algebras are equivalent to differential graded Lie algebras; in finite characteristic, this is \mbox{no longer true.} Partition Lie algebras are closely related to the genuine equivariant topology of the following spaces: \begin{definition}[Partition complexes] \INN{160@$\Pi_n$} \INN{190@$\Sigma |\Pi_n|^\diamond$} Given an integer $n\geq 1$, the \textit{$n^{th}$ partition complex} $|\Pi_n|$ is the genuine $\Sigma_n$-space given by the geometric realisation of the following simplicial $\Sigma_n$-set: